Unprecedented $2 trillion U.S. coronavirus stimulus bill poised for Senate vote

 It will also include $350 billion for small-business loans, $250 billion for expanded unemployment aid and at least $100 billion for hospitals and related health systems.

 It would be the largest rescue package ever approved by Congress and the third such effort to be passed this month.
+The money at stake amounts to nearly half of the $4.7 trillion the U.S. government spends annually.

-The package aims to flood the U.S. economy with cash in a bid to stem the impact of a pandemic that has killed more than 730 people in the United States and infected more than 53,470, shuttered thousands of businesses, thrown millions out of work and led states to order 100 million people - nearly a third of the population - to stay at home.
+The package aims to flood the U.S. economy with cash in a bid to stem the impact of a pandemic that has killed more than 730 people in the United States and infected more than 53,650.

-Wall Street on Wednesday extended its massive bounce from the previous session after Congress reached the deal on the package.
-All three major U.S. stock indexes were up in early trading.

 The bill is expected to pass the Republican-led Senate easily, more so because Republican Senator Rand Paul, the only senator to vote against an earlier round of emergency virus funding, may be unable to vote after testing positive for COVID-19, the disease caused by the coronavirus.